brefphp/bref/docs/runtimes/function.md

 ### Context

-The function is invoked with the `$event` parameter as well a `$context` parameter.
+The function is invoked with the `$event` parameter as well as a `$context` parameter.
 This parameter can be optionally declared if you want to use it:

 ```php
 <?php